heroup-male-vitality/heroup-ingredients-guide/README.md

 ---

-## Editorial Notes

-This README should remain educational, balanced, and realistic.
-Avoid exaggerated promises, medical claims, or language that suggests guaranteed results.

-Good wording examples:

-* “may support”
-* “commonly associated with”
-* “traditionally used for”
-* “supports normal function”
-* “results may vary”
-* “not a prescription medication”
-* “not intended to diagnose, treat, cure, or prevent disease”

-Avoid wording such as:

-* “cures ED”
-* “guaranteed testosterone boost”
-* “works instantly”
-* “replaces Viagra”
-* “clinically proven to fix performance problems”
-* “permanent solution”
-* “no side effects for everyone”

----

 ## Disclaimer

 This content is for educational purposes only and is not medical advice.
 Hero Up is a dietary supplement, not a prescription medication.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Individual results vary.
 Always read the product label and consult a qualified healthcare professional before using any supplement, especially if you have a medical condition or take prescription medication.